 Although sailing is fun and exciting itself, it allows for some additional activities that you might not encounter in a normal type of coastal tourism.
 Sailing allows you to spend literally every day of your vacation in a different location - another bay, island or town.
 It provides a special type of sightseeing that you should take advantage of.
 When sightseeing, one gets hungry - and that is why this activity relates to another - tasting local cuisine.
 This is especially true for Mediterranean sites that have a specific food that is considered by many to be the best in the world.

 Don’t forget to bring your cell phones, photos or GoPro cameras to immortalize your activities at sea and have wonderful memories forever.

 What to cook on a yacht?

 Let’s be real, wherever you go, food ranks high on your list of priorities during travel.
-But also in everyday life.
-It is clear that the vast majority of those who sail for the first time will try a variety of local specialties in restaurants, however, part of the meal you will definitely have to cook on your boat.
+But also, in everyday life.
+It is clear that the vast majority of those sailing beginners will try a variety of local specialties in restaurants, however, part of the meal you will definitely have to cook on your boat.

 Good food organization is extremely important as there is not too much storage space on the boats.
 The amount of food you will initially take depends primarily on the number of people you will be sailing with.

 Cook light food that you can prepare very quickly - no one is interested in spending the day in the kitchen when there are beautiful sea areas around you.

 In addition to food, it is essential to be well supplied with fluid - you have constantly hydrate to avoid unwanted side effects.
 Some unwritten rule is that you must bring 1.5 litters of water per day per crew member.
 You can always replenish your groceries when visiting places with shops.